handshake-org/handshake-org.github.io/src/guides/claims.md

 This will create and broadcast the proof to all of your peers, ultimately ending up in a miner's mempool.
 Your claim should be mined within 5-20 minutes.
-Once mined, you must wait 400 blocks before your claim is considered "mature".
+Once mined, you must wait 4,320 blocks (approx. 30 days) before your claim is considered "mature".

 Once the claim has reached maturity, you are able to bypass the auction process by calling `sendupdate` on your claimed name.